graphql-rust/juniper/book/src/serve/batching.md

 Batching
 ========

-[GraphQL] standard generally assumes that there will be one server request per each client operation to perform (such as a query or mutation).
-This is conceptually simple but might be potentially inefficient.
+The [GraphQL] standard generally assumes that there will be one server request per each client operation to perform (such as a query or mutation).
+This is conceptually simple but potentially inefficient.

 Some client libraries (such as [`apollo-link-batch-http`][1]) have the ability to batch operations in a single [HTTP] request to save network round-trips and potentially increase performance.
 There are [some tradeoffs][3], though, that should be considered before [batching operations][2].